pnp/cli-microsoft365/docs/docs/sample-scripts/teams/create-team-and-add-members-and-owners.md

 ## Script starts here

 # process teams that you have joined only
-$membersList = Import-Csv $fileExportPath -Delimiter ","
+$membersList = Import-Csv $importFile -Delimiter ","

 $m365Status = m365 status